balancer/scaffold-balancer-v3/README.md

-# :bank: NFT ESCROW LP
+# :bank: NFT ESCROW HOOK
 NftCheckHook is a Balancer v3 hook to allow a liquidity pool to be backed by an NFT.
 This is accomplished by staking it into this escrow hook which mints an ERC20 to represent it fractionally.
 The hook also enables the depositor to settle the pool at the current market rate - in essence this is buying paying for all outstanding NFT-based ERC20 tokens (aka linked or asset tokens) by depositing the required amount of the counterpart (stable) token into the escrow hook contract which then releases the NFT.
 Then the holders of the linked tokens can redeem their linked tokens for stable tokens using the hook.

 Think of it is as a pool that requires the current linked token value to be honored in the equivalent counterpart (stable) token and held in escrow to be redeemed by linked token holders.